indiana-university/rivet-react/src/components/Dialog/Dialog.md

         align="bottom-right"
       >
         <DialogBody>
-          <p class="rvt-m-all-none">Do you need help with your task?
+          <p className="rvt-m-all-none">Do you need help with your task?
 Support center technicians are available over chat to provide live assistance.</p>
         </DialogBody>
         <DialogControls>
           <Button>Chat</Button>